A. K. M. Fazlul Kabir Chowdhury

 A.K.M.
-Fazlul Kabir Chowdhury was a Bangladeshi politician and businessman.
+Fazlul Kabir Chowdhury (died on 9 September 1972) was a Bangladeshi politician and businessman.
 He was a member of parliament as well as leader of the opposition in East Pakistan Provincial Assembly.

 Early life

 Chowdhury was born in Raozan Upazila, Chittagong.
 Chowdhury graduated in 1938 from University of Calcutta.
 He completed a master's degree and law degree there as well.

 Career

 Chowdhury was elected to the East Pakistan Assembly in 1962.
 He was the leader of the opposition in the East Pakistan Provincial Assembly.
 He was the chairman of the legislative committee in the assembly.
 He was the founder president of Chittagong Chamber of Commerce and industry.
 He was governor of Marine and Mercantile Academy.
 He established the Raozan College.
 He established island of peace in Raozan and in the opening he invited Dominique Pire (Nobel Peace prize 1958) from Belgium.

-He had served in the Chittagong District Council.
+Chowdhury served in the Chittagong District Council.
 He was the vice-chairman and later Chairman of Chittagong Port Trust.